Necron-99/robert-consulting-public/docs/ROUTE53_ZONE_CONSOLIDATION.md

 ### Step 1: Identify the Active Zone

-Check your domain registrar (Namecheap, etc.) to see which nameservers are configured.
+Since AWS is your registrar, the active zone is the one whose nameservers match the registered domain's nameservers:
+- `ns-170.awsdns-21.com`
+- `ns-1850.awsdns-39.co.uk`
+- `ns-874.awsdns-45.net`
+- `ns-1359.awsdns-41.org`

 The zone with matching nameservers is the **active** one.

 ```bash
 # Run the analysis script